• Skip to primary navigation

 Two bowls of banana millet porridge decorated with sliced bananas diagonally across from each other.
 Serving spoons to the left.

-I've been making this banana millet porridge a lot recently especially at weekends as a change from my usual everyday oatmeal / porridge.
+I've been making this banana millet breakfast porridge a lot recently especially at weekends as a change from my usual everyday oatmeal / porridge.

 I confess I've been keeping it to myself!